MathVC: An LLM-Simulated Multi-Character Virtual Classroom for Mathematics Education

 • Poster Presentation at AAAI Workshop on AI4Edu.
 Presenter: Murong Yue.
 Feb 2025.

-• Invited Presentation at Wolfram Research, the "LLM Agents for Modeling Group Dynamics" Online Colloquium.
+• Invited Talk at Wolfram Research, the "LLM Agents for Modeling Group Dynamics" Online Colloquium.
 Presenter: Ziyu Yao.
 June 2024.

 • Team Members